Job Center and Career Fair

 There are two ways to reserve suites in the AHA’s hotel bloc: through the AHA Job Center and directly through the hotels.
-Job Center rooms are reserved in half-day ($100) and full-day ($175) increments from 8 AM to 5 PM, with an initial limit of one full day (further space is released as available after the initial deadline of November 15).
+Job Center rooms are reserved first-come, first-served in half-day ($100) and full-day ($175) increments from 8 AM to 5 PM.
 Prepayment by credit card is required.

 Alternatively, registered attendees can reserve suites directly with the hotels in which they would sleep in the bedroom and then use the parlor for interviews.
 This allows for greater flexibility and time to conduct interviews.
 More information on these reservations will be available to attendees when they register.
 Details can also be found on the AHA website’s Hotels & Travel page.

 Job Center tables, located in the New York Hilton, Americas Hall II, are free.

 To help decrease confusion for candidates, we ask that all search committees inform the Job Center of their interview locations.